+The principal dentist was the named practice lead for child and adult safeguarding.
 The practice had a well-designed safeguarding policy which referred to national guidance.
-The principal dentist was the named practice lead for child and adult safeguarding.
-Information about the local authority contacts for safeguarding concerns were held at the practice.
+Information about the local authority contacts for safeguarding concerns was displayed in various areas around the practice.

 Staff were able to describe the types of behaviour a child might display that would alert them to possible signs of abuse or neglect.
 They also had a good awareness of the issues around vulnerable elderly patients who presented with dementia.
-There was evidence in staff files showing that staff had been trained in safeguarding adults and children to an appropriate level.
+All staff, with the exception of the receptionist, had completed relevant safeguarding training to an appropriate level.
+We discussed the relevance of Level 1 training in child protection for the receptionist.
+The practice manager confirmed that this would now be completed.

 The practice had carried out a range of risk assessments and implemented policies and protocols with a view to keeping staff and patients safe.
-For example, we asked staff about the prevention of needle stick injuries.
-There was a written protocol for staff to follow in the event that they did experience a needle stick injury.
-The practice followed protocols to minimise needle stick injuries during the administration of local anaesthetics.
-Following administration of a local anaesthetic to a patient, needles were not resheathed using the hands but instead a needle guard was used.
-The dentists could also administer anaesthetic using a small, computer-controlled handpiece for delivering local anaesthetic.
-The dentist used a new needle and tubing for each patient.
-After use, the dentist disposed of the equipment directly into a sharps bin.
+For example, we asked staff about the prevention of sharps injuries.
+Local anaesthetic was administered using a small, computer-controlled handpiece for delivering local anaesthetic.
+The dentists used a new needle and tubing for each patient.
+After use, the dentists disposed of the equipment directly into a sharps bin.
 We were told that the system prevented the need for resheathing needles during the delivery of local anaesthetics and thus helped minimise the risks to staff associated with the procedure.

-The staff we spoke with demonstrated a clear understanding of the practice policy and protocol with respect to handling sharps and needle stick injuries.
-There was also a written risk assessment, in line with Health and Safety (Sharp Instruments in Healthcare) Regulations 2013.
+The staff we spoke with demonstrated a clear understanding of the practice protocol with respect to handling sharps and needle stick injuries.
+There had been one sharps injury recorded in the past year; staff had taken appropriate steps following the incident and discussed how to prevent it from occurring again.